 Federal education funding aims to increase the educational achievement of all students.
-Equitable services represents the portion of federal funding generated by participating private school students.
+"Equitable share" represents the portion of federal funding generated by participating private school students.

-When applying for its federal program allocations, the LEA signs assurances that it will provide equitable services according to law.
+When applying for its federal program allocations, the LEA signs assurances promising to provide equitable services according to law.